If you've known me or my website for a while now, you probably know that my mission in life is to train as many people as possible with the skills to

 - I don’t think that my family and I will encounter a disaster (at least not in the near future).
 So you think you have plenty of time to prepare.
 Just remember it is better to be 5 years early than 5 minutes late.
 If this is your reason, I think it’s because you haven’t experienced a disaster in your lifetime, yet.
 I won’t try to scare you to convince you that we are all vulnerable to nature.
 All I can say is, “We should all hope for the best, and prepare for the worst”.

-Just like anything worth doing, getting started is the hardest thing to do.
+Just like most things worth doing, getting started is the hardest thing to do.

 What’s stopping you?
 Share in the comments below.